Master’s in Social Work

 GCU’s Master of Social Work program requires 62 credits to completion.
 The online coursework is generally eight weeks long and the four supervised practicums are each 16 weeks.
 Contact a university counselor by filling out the form on this page, and they can help provide an estimated time to completion based on your prior education and preferred modality.

-1 COVID-19 has adversely affected the global economy and data from 2020 and 2021 may be atypical compared to prior years.
-The pandemic may impact the predicted future workforce outcomes indicated by the U.S. Bureau of Labor Statistics as well.
-Accordingly, data shown is effective September 2022, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Social Workers, retrieved on Jan.
-17, 2023.
+1 COVID-19 has adversely affected the global economy and data from 2020 and 2022 may be atypical compared to prior years.
+Accordingly, data shown is effective September 2023, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Social Workers, retrieved on May 7, 2024.

-2 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Social Workers as of May 2021, retrieved on May 25, 2023.
-Due to COVID-19, data from 2020 and 2021 may be atypical compared to prior years.
-The pandemic may also impact the predicted future workforce outcomes indicated by the BLS.
-BLS calculates the median using salaries of workers from across the country with varying levels of education and experience and does not reflect the earnings of GCU graduates as social workers.
-It does not reflect earnings of workers in one city or region of the country.
-It also does not reflect a typical entry-level salary.
+2 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Social Workers as of May 2023, retrieved on May 7, 2024.
+Due to COVID-19, data from 2020 and 2023 may be atypical compared to prior years.
+BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
+It does not reflect the earnings of GCU graduates as social workers, nor does it reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
-You may also wish to compare median salaries if you are considering more than one career path.
-Grand Canyon University can make no guarantees on individual graduates’ salaries as the employer the graduate chooses to apply to, and accept employment from, determines salary not only based on education, but also individual characteristics and skills and fit to that organization (among other categories) against a pool of candidates.
+Grand Canyon University can make no guarantees on individual graduates’ salaries.
+Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.

 TOTAL CREDITS & COURSE LENGTH: